 The economic burden of childhood cancer can be overwhelming for parents.
 In a recent NCCS survey, over 89% of families reported income loss due to their child’s diagnosis.
 The NCCS offers two types of financial assistance to help ease the financial burden of childhood cancer so families can focus on their sick child.
 This gives some added peace of mind to those whose incomes have become affected by their child's illness.
-To download the spanish application click here.
+To download an application, click here; for the application in Spanish, click here.

 The Transportation Assistance Fund provides financial support for travel expenses associated with having a child in treatment (mileage, airfare, bus, train & cab fare, etc.) and paying for lodging when non-profit lodging is not available and a child needs to stay near the hospital for treatment.
 It also improves access to treatment for children with cancer and provides the opportunity for a second caregiver to visit a child with cancer when they are away from home for treatment.